jankeromnes/gecko-dev/devtools/docs/backend/client-api.md

   client.addListener("newScript", onScript);

   client.connect((type, traits) => {
-    // Now the client is conected to the server. debugTab();
+    // Now the client is connected to the server. debugTab();
   });
 }